 Priority Application Deadline: March 15

-The School of Accountancy offers an Accounting Emphasis Program for (non-Accounting) Eller College undergraduates.
-The accounting emphasis helps students create value in any type of business, non-profit or government organization.
+The Dhaliwal-Reidy School offers an Accounting Certificate Program for (non-Accounting) Eller College undergraduates.
+The accounting certificate helps students create value in any type of business, non-profit or government organization.
 The program will broaden a student’s learning experiences and professional opportunities by providing training in accounting topics and analysis.

-The 9-unit program is designed so that all admitted students will complete the accounting emphasis coursework during one summer.
+The 9-unit program is designed so that all admitted students will complete the accounting certificate coursework during one summer.

-The accounting emphasis required courses include Intermediate Accounting I and Intermediate Accounting II and the elective courses include Principles of Federal Taxation and Cost and Managerial Accounting.
+The accounting certificate required courses include Intermediate Accounting I and Intermediate Accounting II and the elective courses include Principles of Federal Taxation and Cost and Managerial Accounting.

-You will learn how to analyze and interpret financial statements, how managers analyze accounting data and make important decisions, and gain a broad perspective on federal taxation, along with how individuals are taxed.
-This accounting emphasis is intended to sharpen your accounting knowledge and will differentiate you from others in your business major.
+You will learn how to analyze and interpret financial statements, how managers analyze accounting data and make important decisions and gain a broad perspective on federal taxation, along with how individuals are taxed.
+This accounting certificate is intended to sharpen your accounting knowledge and will differentiate you from others in your business major.